phetsims/qa/documentation/accessibility-bugs.md

   Help button in the navigation bar.
 See https://github.com/phetsims/ohms-law/issues/114.
 * When using VoiceOver and the “Increment” feature on a slider (ctrl+option+spacebar), VoiceOver will sometimes read the previous aria-valuetext instead of the new one.
 See https://github.com/phetsims/a11y-research/issues/36.
-* VoiceOver doesn’t interrupt alerts as aggressively as some other AT, so older alerts might queue and be read read one after the other.
+* VoiceOver doesn’t interrupt alerts as aggressively as some other AT, so older alerts might queue and be read one after the other.
+* In iOS 14, VoiceOver has a setting to describe images, which is on by default, and it is really bad at doing it for PhET Sims!
+To turn off this setting (as of 1/19/21), Settings -> Accessibility -> VoiceOver -> Verbosity -> Scene Descriptions -> switch off.
+See https://github.com/phetsims/ratio-and-proportion/issues/256 for more details.

 #### 1.4.2: Mobile Safari Bugs